ymadoff/ryba/kafka/consumer/check.coffee.md

           if: -> @status -1

 ## Check Messages PLAINTEXT
 Check Message by writing to a test topic on the PLAINTEXT channel.
+Since new API (0.8-0.9) and security features, kafka broker are able to deal with multiple channel with different protocols.
+For its internal functionment, it associates an not authenticated user to ANONYMOUS name when client communicates on PLAINTEXT-SSL protocols.

       @call
         header: 'Check PLAINTEXT'